xsscx/macos-research/code/imageio/Readme.md

 - I modified the Example Code to enhance coverage with companion Apps for Fuzzed Image Generation

 ### Instrumentation mods
-- These Files are complete Replacements of Source
+- These Files are complete Replacements of Source, optional
 - instruments.cpp
 - instruments.h
   - ninja mode